tinybirdco/use-case-examples/DEVELOPMENT/README.md

 - Add the CI and CD workflows in `.github/workflows` folder.
 Try to use the same name as described in the first step with `_cd` and `_ci` at the end.
 Pay special attention to `paths` and `data_project_dir` variables.
 - Push your files to the Workspace `tb push`.
 In case you have any previous resource in the Workspace, `tb workspace clear`
 - Append data using `mockingbird-cli`. `mockingbird-cli tinybird --template "Web Analytics Starter Kit" --token <ADMIN_TOKEN> --datasource "analytics_events" --endpoint "<REGION>" --eps 100 --limit 1000`
 - Make requests over your API Endpoints.
 In the `utils` folder, there is a script for making requests over the API Endpoints.
-Edit the `TOKEN`, `NUM_REQUESTS` and `HOST` variables in the script to make it work properly.
+Example of usage: `query_apis.sh --token <TOKEN> --nreq 10`
 - Connect your workspace to Git `tb init --git` ([documentation](https://www.tinybird.co/docs/guides/working-with-git.html))
 - Push your changes